davidthuman/recreation-Gov2Vec/article-notes.md

     * and Proclamations (7,544) from the [American Presidency Project website](https://www.presidency.ucsb.edu/).
 * 42 years of official summaries of all bills introduced in the U.S. Congress (1973-2014)
     * The Sunlight Foundation downloaded [official bill summaries](https://github.com/unitedstates/congress/wiki) from the U.S. Government Publishing Office (GPO), which we downloaded.

+>"We removed HTML artifacts, whitespace, [stop words](http://jmlr.csail.mit.edu/papers/volume5/lewis04a/a11-smart-stop-list/english.stop), words occurring only once, numbers, and punctuation, and converted to lower-case."

+## Results